William Hunter and the Anatomy of the Modern Museum

 Hunter envisioned his collection to be used as a source of knowledge and instruction, encompassing outstanding paintings and works on paper, coins and medals, minerals and fossils, anatomical and zoological specimens, ethnographic material, shells, insects, medieval European and Eastern manuscripts, and rare books, along with one of the most important “working” libraries of eighteenth-century London, with publications by friends and contemporaries such as David Hume and Adam Smith.

 Every piece of Hunter’s collection informed investigations into the nature of creation, helping to shape the scientific and artistic endeavors that would give rise to the structures of much of the modern world.
 Hunter’s investigations call to mind the cycle of life; they seek to understand the history of civilization (from an eighteenth-century perspective), and they focus at their heart on the nature and origins of life itself.
 At the same time, scrutiny of the collection reveals the socioeconomic inequalities and the colonialist, imperialist, and patriarchal imperatives of Hunter’s day, which were inextricable from the making of the museum.

-William Hunter and the Anatomy of the Modern Museum has been a collaboration between The Hunterian at the University of Glasgow and the Center.
+William Hunter and the Anatomy of the Modern Museum was a collaboration between The Hunterian at the University of Glasgow and the Center.
 The exhibition was first on display at The Hunterian from September 27, 2018, to January 6, 2019.
-The guest curator has been Mungo Campbell, Deputy Director of The Hunterian; and the organizing curator at the Center has been Nathan Flis, Head of Exhibitions and Publications, and Assistant Curator of Seventeenth-Century Paintings.
-They have been assisted by María Dolores Sánchez-Jáuregui, William Hunter Tercentenary Curator at The Hunterian.
+The guest curator was Mungo Campbell, Deputy Director of The Hunterian; and the organizing curator at the Center was Nathan Flis, Head of Exhibitions and Publications, and Assistant Curator of Seventeenth-Century Paintings.
+They were assisted by María Dolores Sánchez-Jáuregui, William Hunter Tercentenary Curator at The Hunterian.